Advanced Container Management

 0ed04dcedec4 registry.access.redhat.com/ubi9:latest /bin/bash 20 seconds ago Up 20 seconds rootful-container

-3. Create (generate) a service unit file called rootful-container.service under /etc/systemd/system while ensuring that the next new container that will be launched based on this configuration file will not require the source container (--new
+3. Create (generate) a service unit file called rootful-container.service under /etc/systemd/system while ensuring that the next new container that will be launched based on this configuration file will not require the source container to work.
+The tee command will show the generated file content on the screen as well as store it in the specified file.

-[user1@server30 ~]$ sudo podman generate systemd --new --name rootful-container | sudo tee /etc/systemd/system/rootful-container.service
+[user1@server30 ~]$ sudo podman generate systemd --new --name rootful-container | sudo tee /etc/systemd/system/rootful-qcontainer.service

 [Unit]